Top 10 Causes of Stress at Work

 5. Lack of development opportunities

 Starting a new job and hoping to work your way up to a raise or a promotion can be very exciting.
-However, when that development opportunity doesn’t happen, it can be a huge punch in the stomach.
+However, when that development opportunity doesn’t happen, there may arise career concerns that add up to the current workplace stress.

-The feeling of your work being overlooked or not appreciated can be stressful, especially if your colleagues are being promoted and you just feel stuck in the same place.
+The feeling of your work being overlooked or not appreciated can be stressful, especially if other team members are promoted, and you just feel stuck in the same place.

 Read our guide to learn how to deal with stress at work.